Effectiveness of Logotherapy Intervention Program in Reducing Drug Cravings and Preventing Relapse among Males with Substance Dependence in Ahvaz

 4. Andersson HW, Wenaas M, Nordfjærn T. Relapse after inpatient substance use treatment: A prospective cohort study among users of illicit substances.
 Addictive Behaviors.
 2019;90:222-8.

 5. Amiri H, Makvandi B, Askari P, Naderi F, Ehteshamzadeh P. The Effectiveness of Matrix Interventions in Reducing the Difficulty in Cognitive Emotion Regulation and Craving in Methamphetamine-Dependent Patients.
-International Journal of Health Studies.
+International Journal of Health Studies (Undergoing change to Shahroud Journal of Medical Sciences).
 2019;5(4):21-24.

 6. Rosenberg H. Clinical and laboratory assessment of the subjective experience of drug craving.
 Clinical Psychology Review.
 2009;29(6):519-34.